voucherifyio/voucherify-openapi/docs/guides/building_blocks/Rewards.md

 ---
 title: Rewards
 excerpt:
-category: 636284b7e6b02c00a136e87b
+category: 639ba16d677235008f800454
 slug: rewards
 type: basic
 hidden: false
 order: 11
 ---

 Voucherify enables you to add multiple rewards that you can later use in loyalty, referral, and giveaway campaigns.
-Each reward is defined in a separate [Reward object](https://docs.voucherify.io/reference#the-reward-object) and can be mapped to a specific amount of loyalty points with the [Reward Assignment object](https://docs.voucherify.io/reference#list-reward-assignments-1).
+Each reward is defined in a separate [Reward object](ref:get-reward) and can be mapped to a specific amount of loyalty points with the [Reward Assignment object](ref:get-reward-assignment).

 ## Create Reward Object

-A reward can be a discount code or gift card from a previously created [campaign](https://docs.voucherify.io/reference#create-campaign) or a physical [product](https://docs.voucherify.io/reference#create-product).
+A reward can be a discount code or gift card from a previously created [campaign](ref:create-campaign) or a physical [product](ref:create-product).
 To create a reward, you need to:
 1. Create a reward:
-  * A [campaign](https://docs.voucherify.io/reference#create-campaign) of codes which will be used as rewards, for example, 5$ discount codes.
+  * A [campaign](ref:create-campaign) of codes which will be used as rewards, for example, 5$ discount codes.
   * A physical product from your inventory that will be offered as a reward.
-2. Create a [reward object](https://docs.voucherify.io/reference#the-reward-object) which assigns a campaign to the reward.
+2. Create a [reward object](ref:get-reward) which assigns a campaign to the reward.

 ```curl Rewards from coupon campaigns
 curl -X POST \